JULIA’S GIFTS by Ellen Gable COMING NOVEMBER 2017

 December 17, 1917

-The bustling streets of Center City Philadelphia shimmered with electric lights heralding that Christmas was near.
+The bustling streets of Center City Philadelphia shimmered with electric lights, heralding that Christmas was near.
 Julia Marie Murphy lifted her head and gazed upward.
 The night sky was filled with snow clouds, the air brisk.
 She pulled on her gloves and buttoned the top of her coat.
 Her thoughts turned to her future husband.
 Dear God in heaven, please protect my beloved.

 After purchasing it, she took it to the engraving department on the second floor.
-Behind the counter, the tall, lanky middle-aged man with a handlebar moustache smiled.
+Behind the counter, the tall, lanky middle-aged man with a handlebar mustache smiled.
 “What would you like engraved on this?”